 Given 17-Oct-20; 14 minutes

-I'm going to talk now about a little more sensitive topic: sermonettes.
+I am going to talk now about a little more sensitive topic: sermonettes.
 Survey after survey lists public speaking as a top fear for most people.
-It even has a name—glossophobia—and affects 75% of the population.
+It even has a name—glossophobia—and affects 75 percent of the population.
 For most, this fear of public speaking manifests itself as increased blood pressure, increased perspiration, dry mouth, a stiffening of the upper back muscles, and perhaps even nausea.
 So now you men are really going to want to speak, right?
-It won’t kill you.
-I hope.
+It will not kill you, I hope.

 All of us who speak had to overcome varying levels of fear and anxiety.
 I suspect that Jesus Himself had to get comfortable with public speaking when He began His ministry at age 30.
-One day He’s a carpenter, or perhaps a contractor, and the next He’s speaking to hundreds and then thousands of people.
+One day He is a carpenter, or perhaps a contractor, and the next He is speaking to hundreds and then thousands of people.
 He was and is God, yes, absolutely, but He was also a man.
-He got hungry and thirsty, He got tired, and I’ll bet He was nervous when He began to speak.
-It’s just normal.
+He got hungry and thirsty, He got tired, and I will bet He was nervous when He began to speak.
+It is just normal.